jethronap/AsylumDataKU_website/analysis/UH/UH_analysis.md

-As it happens with data that were collected out-in-the-wild checking for potential duplicates and dropping them is always a good idea.
+As it happens with data that were collected `out-in-the-wild` checking for potential duplicates and dropping them is always a good idea.
+We opted of dropping duplicate entries based on their text description.
+If two entries had the same text they probably were duplicates and therefore should be dismissed.

 In the following table we can see those cases in our dataset.